 Do I have to accept the Settlement Agreement?

 No you don't.
 The key issues to consider are:

 - Strength of your claim, if you have one

 - The costs and risks of litigation

-If you have been offered a Settlement Agreement, speak to our specialist Settlement Agreement Solicitors.
-We will guide you through the process and ensure that you get the best offer for your circumstances.
+We will guide you through the process and ensure that you get the best offer for you.

 Call us now on 02072477190 or complete our online contact form.

 What are my options after being offered a Settlement Agreement?